tobymao/sqlglot/posts/onboarding.md

 # <Token token_type: <TokenType.NUMBER: 'NUMBER'>, text: '1', line: 1, col: 31, start: 30, end: 30, comments: []>
 ```

-The Tokenizer processes each of the query’s eight symbols (words or operators like `=`) by matching each one to its mapping of keyword strings to token type.
+The Tokenizer processes each of the query’s eight symbols (words or operators like `=`) by looking up each one in its mapping of keyword strings to token type.

 Each token is generally represented by its `TokenType` and by its string value stored in the `text` field.
 Other metadata such as `line` or `col` are stored during this step and can help with error diagnostics and other tasks.